How I implemented my own crypto

 There’s something worrying about this bug: I was the first to discover it, in January 2017.
 According to Khovratovich himself, it was two years old.
 Now I understand why the authors themselves didn’t find it: unlike me, they didn’t have a reference implementation to compare to.

-What I don't understand is, how come nobody else discovered this bug?
+What I don’t understand is, how come nobody else discovered and reported this bug?
 If you implement Argon2 from spec, you cannot miss it.
-Test vectors won't match, and searching for the cause will naturally lead to this bug.
+Test vectors won’t match, and searching for the cause will naturally lead to this bug.
 I can draw only one conclusion from this:

 I’m the first to independently re-implement Argon2.